 It Is Up to the Manufacture

 It is interesting to note that every manufacturer makes his own rules.
-What for one is an A grade material, for other can be only B. You must have a good idea who you’re dealing with and what kind of products they offer.
+What for one is an A grade material, for others can be only B. You must have a good idea of who you’re dealing with and what kind of products they offer.

 Let's have another example here.
 Manufacturer X says 'My rustic (CD) wood only has knots of up to 35 mm and no more.
 Manufacturer Y disagrees ‘Nah, the knots of my rustic timber can go above that'.
 And here is where you can pay for two similar products but receive different quality.

 True prime grade timber is supposed to be completely and utterly free of any flaws.
 This is what "A" should stand for.
 If your supposedly prime floor is classified as AB, it means that the ‘real’ prime pieces are mixed with some which have (even the smallest in size) knots or some other minor flaws.
 Prime grade flooring is synonymous with careful selection, quality control, straight grain and uniform appearance.
 As you can expect this comes with an appropriate price tag.